pmndrs/valtio/readme.md

 #### React via useSnapshot

 Create a local snapshot that catches changes.
-Rule of thumb: read from snapshots, mutate the source.
+Rule of thumb: read from snapshots in render function, otherwise use the source.
 The component will only re-render when the parts of the state you access have changed, it is render-optimized.

 ```jsx
 // This will re-render on `state.count` change but not on `state.text` change